What is Orientation?

 What should I do if I am a veteran?

-- an alarm clock
+- alarm app for your phone or an alarm clock

 The Academic Advising Center will block enroll you into several of your first semester courses.
 During Orientation, your advisor will discuss your course selection, degree requirements, and help you plan for academic success.
 Following academic advising, you will select two additional courses for your first semester.